Nectandra: Ecology

-A neotropical genus with 114 species, Nectandra is similar to Ocotea, to which it is closely related.
+A neotropical genus with 99 species, Nectandra is similar to Ocotea, to which it is closely related.
 The most characteristic distinguishing features are the position of the locules in the anther (in an arc in Nectandra and two rows in Ocotea); papillose pubescence is present; the Nectandra petals are fused at the base itself and fall as a unit in the old flowers; they are free in Nectandra but fall individually in Ocotea.

 Medium trees reach 60 cm in diameter and 25 m in height with straight, slender, cylindrical boles with low low and thin protuberances at the base.
 The various species are located in the middle stratum of forests.
 Many species are used as timber.

 The family Lauraceae was part of the Gondwanaland flora, and many of its genera migrated to South America via Antarctica on ocean landbridges during the Paleocene era.
 There, they spread over most of the continent.
 When the North American and South American tectonic plates joined in the late Neogene, volcanic mountains started creating island chains, later forming the Meso-American landbridge.

 Pliocene elevation created new habitats for speciation.
 While some genera died out in increasingly xerophytic Africa, starting with the freezing of Antarctica about 20 million years ago and the formation of the Benguela current, others, like Beilschmiedia and Nectandra, which also reached south and meso-America, are still surviving today in Africa in several species.
 The genus Persea, however, died out in Africa, except for Persea indica, surviving in the fog-shrouded mountains of the Canary Islands, which, with Madagascar, constitutes Africa's Laurel forest plant refugia.
 In Meso-America, the genus Nectandra proliferated into new species, and some of its berries constitute a valuable food supply for the quetzal bird that lives in the montane rainforests.
 Since this habitat is constantly threatened by encroaching agriculture, the laurel forest animal and plant species have already become rare in many of its former habitats and are threatened by habitat loss.

-The quetzal's favorite fruits are berries of relatives of Nectandra umbrosa.
-Their differing maturing times in the Cloud forest determine the migratory movements of the quetzals to differing elevation levels in the forests.
-With a gape width of 21 mm, the quetzal swallows the small berries (aquacatillos) whole, which he catches while flying through the lower canopy of the tree, and then regurgitates the seed within 100 meters from the tree.
-Wheelwright, in 1983, observed that parent quetzals take far fewer time intervals to deliver fruits to the young brood than insects or lizards, reflecting the ease of procuring fruits, as opposed to capturing animal prey.
-Since the young are fed exclusively berries in the first two weeks after hatching, these berries must be highly nutritional.
-Usually, only the total percentage of water, sugar, nitrogen, crude fats and carbohydrates are reported by ornithologists.